-Our fairytale begins in 2007 when winemaker Anders Vinther and his wife Vikki moved from Denmark to California with their 3 month old son, Kristoffer.
+Our fairytale begins in 2007 when winemaker Anders Vinther and his wife Vikki moved from Denmark to California with their 3-month-old son, Kristoffer.
 As a Quality executive at a local biotech firm, Anders already had a solid background in biochemistry as well as a passion for good wines.
 With regular trips to the Wine Country, the couple never dreamed that one day they’d own their own winery and be producing award-winning wines.
 What began as an experiment with a colleague and fellow winemaker, became the winery’s first release, a 2012 Sauvignon Blanc from Lodi, which would launch Flying Suitcase Wines.

 John Benedetti, Owner & Winemaker

 “Sante Arcangeli" is a person.
 Or, I should say, was a person.
 He was my Great Grandfather.
-He died in 1934 at the very young age of 47, but not before fathering 3 remarkable children and building an historic business on the north coast of California, in the small farming town of Pescadero.
-The children were Louise, Livia and Alfredo, and the business later became known as Arcangeli Grocery Company (aka Norm’s Market), a world-famous bakery and gourmet market, at the hands of Sante’s grandson, Norm Benedetti (my dad) and my mom Shirley.
-It’s now owned by Sante’s great grandchildren, my brothers, Mike and Don.
+He died in 1934 at the very young age of 47, but not before fathering 3 remarkable children and building a historic business on the north coast of California, in the small farming town of Pescadero.
+The children were Louise, Livia, and Alfredo, and the business later became known as Arcangeli Grocery Company (aka Norm’s Market), a world-famous bakery and gourmet market, at the hands of Sante’s grandson, Norm Benedetti (my dad) and my mom Shirley.
+It’s now owned by Sante’s great-grandchildren, my brothers, Mike and Don.
 I decided to name the winery after my Great Grandfather as a means of honoring all those in my family who came before me and provided me with the tools to do what I love to do.

 Why the backstory?

 Well, a byproduct of all of this was a wine cellar under “the store”.
-My dad began laying up some pretty sought-after French and California wines in the 70s, and turned me on to wine somewhat early in life.
-When most people my age were content with Natty Lite or Pabst, I was acquiring a taste for 20 year-old Chateauneuf du Pape.
+My dad began laying up some pretty sought-after French and California wines in the 70s and turned me on to wine somewhat early in life.
+When most people my age were content with Natty Lite or Pabst, I was acquiring a taste for 20-year-old Chateauneuf du Pape.
 Problematic for a college kid on a college kid’s budget.
 The solution: start making my own.
 Why not, right?
 I mean, I lived smack in the middle of one of the best Pinot Noir growing regions on the planet.
 And, thanks to constant exposure to fine food and wine, I acquired a knack for making things taste good at a very early age.